Gamerco, New Mexico

-Gamerco is an unincorporated community in McKinley County, New Mexico, United States.
-As of the 2010 Census, the community population was 1,956.
+Gamerco, also called in Łigaiyaaʼáhí ([ɬi˥ka˩i˩jaː˩ʔa˥hi˥], meaning "white smokestack"), is an unincorporated community and census-designated place in McKinley County, New Mexico, United States.
+As of the 2020 census the population was 1,343, down from 1,956 in 2010.
 Gamerco was used as a base for coal mining until the 1960s.

 History

 Gamerco was settled as a company town in 1920 when the Gallup American Coal Company (from which the community is named) began sinking coal mine shafts in the surrounding hills.
 A coal processing plant, rail spur, power plant, and a church were built to serve the community and its mining operations.
 Around 500 coal miners and their families called Gamerco home.
 In the 1960s the coal mines were closed, the power plant decommissioned, and the railroad spur removed.

-As of September 2012, The City of Gallup is considering annexation of Gamerco.